yasirse/social-media/README.md

-# DummyJSON - Generate Placeholder Data on the Fly!
 # This is social media app which fetch posts from https://dummyjson.com usi API.
 # To install this app, clone this app on your computer.
 # Use command "npm install" to install node pakages (as github don't include npm pakage due to size issue)